videbar/kobo-highlights/README.md

 database to be created.
 This database will contain one markdown file per book with the highlighted text stored in block quotes.

-Evert time you run Kobo Highlights it will try to find a configuration file, if it fails, it will ask you if you want to create one interactively and save it.
+Every time you run Kobo Highlights it will try to find a configuration file, if it fails, it will ask you if you want to create one interactively and save it.
 If you don't want to create a configuration file, Kobo Highlights will stop.

 You can manage your configuration file with the `kh config` command.
-In particular you cant use `config show` to show your current configuration and `config new` to create and save a new configuration.
+In particular you can use `config show` to show your current configuration and `config new` to create and save a new configuration.

 # The markdown database